 Causes of Brittle Diabetes:

-Brittle diabetes can be caused by various factors such as poor management of the disease to reach their target blood glucose level.
+Brittle diabetes can be caused by various factors such as poor management of the disease to reach the target blood glucose level.
 Brittle diabetes shows up at least once in someone with type 1 diabetes in their lifetime, usually during the first year after diagnosis, although brittle diabetes can happen at any stage after you’ve been diagnosed.

 They usually develop gradually and may result from different causes: